dgarroDC/CustomShipLogModes/README.md

 ---
 `public Image GetPhoto()`

-Returns the `Image` component of the object used to display images available if the item list was configured with `usePhotoAndDescField = true`.
+Returns the `Image` component of the object used to display images available if the item list was configured with `usePhoto = true`.
 The object is disabled by default, you may enable it and set its sprite to any image you want.

 ---
 `public Text GetQuestionMark()`

-Returns the `Text` component of the object used to display a text (by default an orange question mark that in vanilla is used for rumored entries) at the same space where the photo is, available if the item list was configured with `usePhotoAndDescField = true`.
+Returns the `Text` component of the object used to display a text (by default an orange question mark that in vanilla is used for rumored entries) at the same space where the photo is, available if the item list was configured with `usePhoto = true`.
 The object is disabled by default, you may enable if and set its sprite to any text you want (it doesn't have to necessarily be a question mark, it could be anything).

 ---
 `public void DescriptionFieldClear()`